solution gateway high macos linux windows

 OpenClaw enforces device pairing (and scoped device access) on gateway WebSocket connections.

-Sometimes the device is already paired, but the new connection requests a higher scope (a scope upgrade), for example operator.write.
-In that case the gateway still closes the connection with 1008: pairing required until the scope upgrade is approved.
+Sometimes the device is already paired, but the new connection requests a higher scope (a scope upgrade).
+In that case the gateway still closes the connection with 1008: pairing required until the missing scope shown by logs is approved.

 Fix